Richard Walter Franke: Life

-Franke attended secondary school in Borna, near Leipzig, and then moved on to university successively at Heidelberg, Munich and, closer to home, Leipzig.
-He received his doctorate from Leipzig university in 1929 for a piece of work on censorship and press regulation in Leipzig between 1830 and 1848.
-After receiving his doctorate Franke spent four years working as a school teacher.
+Franke attended secondary school in Borna, near Leipzig, and then moved on to university successively at Heidelberg University, the Ludwig-Maximilians-Universität München and, closer to home, Leipzig University.
+He received his doctorate from Leipzig University in 1929 for a piece of work on censorship and press regulation in Leipzig between 1830 and 1848.
+After receiving his doctorate, Franke spent four years working as a school teacher.

 The decision was taken to set up a central archive at Leipzig University in 1934.
 This would supplement and then replace various faculty and other ad hoc document collections and archives scattered round the university.
 On the national level, since 1933 Germany had operated under a far more interventionist and centralising style of government than was, at that time, considered normal: in a report of 31 October 1934 the retiring university rector, the distinguished agronomist Arthur Golf (1877-1941), made it clear that the project was only possible because of support received for it from the "hands-on" Ministry for National Education.
 The archive was to be centred on the existing rectorate archive.
 By the time Arthur Golf submitted his report Richard Walter Franke had been appointed as Leipzig's first University Archivist, on 1 October 1934.

 As early as 1937, anticipating the risk of war and aerial bombing, Franke began to make precautionary arrangements.
 He arranged for the most valuable contents of the archive to be moved to the cellars of the university's Augusteum building, which were believed (correctly as matters turned out) to be bomb-proof.
 In June 1939, a couple of months before the actual outbreak of war, Franke switched to working for the National Student Organisation ("Reichsstudentenwerk") which had replaced the equivalent individual university based support operations in the context of the government's centralisation strategy.
 Directly after war ended, in May 1945, he resigned from this post, thereby avoiding the dismissal which, as a former member of the Nazi party he would inevitably have faced either under US military occupation or else, after US troops withdrew in July 1945, when Leipzig became part of the Soviet occupation zone.